kwery/kwery-documentation/docs/index.md

 ##Report view, download and search

 A report can be viewed from the Reports list page.
-Click on the 'Executions' icon and in the following page, click on the report icon.
+Click on the 'Reports' icon and in the following page, click on the 'Report' icon.

 ![Report Executions](img/reportExecutions.png)